Living in an affordable beach house in Portugal is far simpler than you think! Read more to discover the cost of living in the Algarve.

 Similar to the calculation above, a definite answer is very subjective.
 There are some things in the Algarve region that you will find cheaper than in Porto.
 While you may find other things to be more expensive.

-According to Numbeo, the consumer prices in Faro are 4.50% higher than in Porto.
-In addition to that, rent prices in Faro are 20.52% higher.
+According to Numbeo, grocery prices in the two cities are almost the same.
+However, rent prices in Faro are 13.2% lower.
 All areas of Portugal are unique and enjoyable in their own ways.

 How much do the Portuguese earn in the Algarve?